yenchenlin/awesome-adversarial-machine-learning/bibliographies.md

 # Adversarial Machine Learning

-Investigating security, privacy, and robustness of machine learning algorithms in adversarial environments.
+This is an annotated bibliographies investigating security, privacy, and robustness of machine learning algorithms in adversarial environments.

 ---